BilalGhori/Stochastic-Resonance/README.md

 # Emergence of stochastic resonance in a two-compartment hippocampal pyramidal neuron model
-This repository contains the model code and the simulation results.
+This repository contains the model code and the graphic data supporting the main results presented in publication.
 ## Installation
-To install the code, clone or download the repo, navigate to the top directory of the repo and enter the command in the terminal: python setup.py install
+To install the code, clone or download the repo, navigate to the top directory of the repo and enter the command in the terminal:
+# python setup.py install
 The code was run with Ubuntu 18.04.3 and Python 3.6.9.
 ## Reproducing the results
-The directory FoldedSurfaceSimulation/ contains the data and code necessary to simulate the seizure spread on a cortical surface.
+The directory Figures/ contains the data and code necessary to reproduce the main results.